+In social anthropology, patrilocal residence is a term referring to the social system in which a married couple resides with the husband's parents.
+The concept of location in patrilocal residence may extend to a town or clan territory.
+The practice of patrilocal residence has been found in a majority of the world's cultures that have been described ethnographically.
+Evidence of patrilocal residence has also been found among Neanderthals and ancient hominids.
 In a patrilocal residence society, wife joins husband's home, where they raise their children.
 Children will follow the same pattern in a patrilocal residence society.
 Sons will stay and daughters will move in with their husbands' families in a patrilocal society.
 Families living in a patrilocal residence generally assume joint ownership of domestic sources.

 An Evaluation of Alternative Theories of

 Matrilocal Versus Patrilocal Residence -

 Carol R. Ember - Hunter College of the City University of New York, Cross-Cultural

 New cross-cultural evidence relating type of warfare to societal size suggests that warfare is more likely to play a role in determining residence than vice versa, contrary to Dicale's theory.
 A new model, taking Divale's findings into account, is presented.Revolutionary social change and patrilocal residence in China. - Whyte MK

 Ethnology, 1979 Jul;8(3):211-27.

-The collectivization of agriculture, the expansion of rural education, the mobilization of women for regular field labor, and other revolutionary changes have all had a marked effect.
+Abstract: The degree to which the patrilocal residence of the Chinese peasant family has been altered by the revolutionary changes initiated by the Chinese communists since 1949 is examined.
+The collectivization of agriculture, the expansion of rural education, the mobilization of women for regular field labor, and other revolutionary changes have all had a marked effect on patrilocal residence.
 None of these changes has served to have a necessary weakening effect on the patrilocal residence principle.
 Patrilocal residence continues despite the occasional ambivalence shown in efforts to publicize the many advantages of uxorilocal residence.
 This must be because the Chinese leadership accepts the fact that the kinds of strong, patrilocally based domestic units that are being perpetuated help to keep peasants rooted in their villages and willing to give both their energy and their loyalty to their leaders.